diskoverdata/diskover-community/INSTALL.md

 - Select the `diskover-test` Index and Choose `Save Selection`
 - Click the **Dashboard** or **File Search** Icon in the Top-Left Corner

-You've now successfully installed the Diskover Community Edition v2.3.X.
-If you have any additional questions feel free to reach out on our Community Slack Organization here : [Diskover Slack Workspace](https://join.slack.com/t/diskoverworkspace/shared_invite/zt-2up4tjux2-eZYt1OFgCeA3kSFQfsU93A)!
+You've now successfully installed the Diskover Community Edition v2.3.X!

+If you have any questions feel free to reach out on our Community Slack Organization here : [Diskover Slack Workspace](https://join.slack.com/t/diskoverworkspace/shared_invite/zt-2up4tjux2-eZYt1OFgCeA3kSFQfsU93A)!